Family Law | Separation Agreements Ireland

-On this section of our website, we discuss legal separation as part of the road to perhaps obtaining an order for a divorce.
+On this section of our website, we discuss legal separation agreements in Ireland as part of the road to perhaps obtaining an order for a divorce.

-What is the difference between judicial separation and divorce?
+What is the difference between judicial separation agreements in Ireland and divorce?

 The main difference in law between divorce and judicial separation is that a divorce allows the parties to remarry but a judicial separation does not.

 Also, the court may review arrangements made in a decree of judicial separation in any application for a decree of divorce, a divorce is generally final.